Bayesian Calibration for Activity Based Models: Empirical Results

+We demonstrate our framework using the POLARIS ABM model for ground transportation.
+We demonstrate the methodology introduced in this paper by calibrating key parameters of the POLARIS ABM model of ground transportation in Bloomington, Illinois.
 All variables not being calibrated are assumed to be known.
-We generate an initial sample of size 16 which is used to estimate the parameters of our dimensionality reduction maps as well as the parameters of the mean function.
-The initial sample was generated via Latin Hypercube.
-Then we apply BO algorithm using the Expected Improvement (EI) utility criterion with batch-size of $2$.
-We compare the performance of multiple configurations of our framework.
+We generate an initial sample of size $N=16$, which is used to estimate the parameters of our dimensionality reduction maps, as well as the parameters of the mean function.
+The initial sample set was generated via Latin Hypercube.
+Then we apply BO with and without a dimensionality reduction pre-processing step.
 Specifically we evaluated the following dimensionality reduction configurations: